Unlocking Euclidean Problems with Isotropic Initialization: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \textbf{Implementation.} The optimization has been implemented in Python and tested on an Intel Xeon E5-2687W 3.0 GHz processor.
 Typically, around 10–20 iterations are required to reach the convergence for each value of $\varepsilon$.
 The weights $\omega_1, \omega_2$, and $\omega_3$ are reduced by $10$ times every five iterations, with the final reduction setting them to zero to ensure strict convergence.
 In Table~\ref{tab:results}, we observe that the time per iteration for CRCP surfaces is higher than for the other webs.
 This increase is due to angle constraint~\eqref{eq:angle_constraint}, which requires computing the length of each edge and which is not needed for the other cases.

+\textbf{Advantages.} Our approach has advantages compared to known ones.
+The GGG webs appearing in architecture are mostly spherical patches.
+This matches the existence theorem for GGG webs on surfaces with constant Gaussian curvature by Mayrhofer~\cite{mayrhofer:1931}.
+In recent work~\cite{web-propagation-2025}, GGG and AAG webs are constructed by propagation.
+There, they take the first strip, consisting of two curves, and propagate the web by adding curves one by one and re-optimizing the whole shape.
+The propagation algorithm can only produce regular grids without singularities.
+The shape control is biased: it is defined and controlled by the first strip.
+The areas far from it need extra manual control to create variation; otherwise, the surface eventually becomes flat except for the areas close to the initial strip.
+The present paper overcomes these limitations.

+Schling et al.~\cite{Eike-CAD-2022} discuss AAG and AGAG webs.
+They initialize the optimization of AAG webs with negatively curved rotational surfaces, thus limiting the variety of shapes.
+Their examples of AGAG webs are mostly flat and symmetric, due to the lack of initialization.
+Our initialization provided much more freedom.

+Previous constructions of CRPC surfaces use optimization keeping the topology of the surface.
+We are not aware of a single approach known before that allows control of the positions of flat points.

+The only known large-sized quad mesh mechanisms are Voss nets and T-nets.
+In the work~\cite{quadmech-2024}, the authors discuss several ways to initialize and optimize general quad mesh mechanisms. \bluer{The mechanisms were constructed there by subdivision of small-sized meshes or known pairs of isometric surfaces.
+The former strategy has limited constructional degrees of freedom.
+The latter requires remeshing, and the resulting initializations are often far from the true solutions, thereby exacerbating optimization difficulties and increasing the risk of convergence failure.} The limitation in the variety of shapes again comes from initialization, which is resolved in the present work. \bluer{Moreover, as observed in Sec.~\ref{sec:flexible}, initialization with a single isotropic mechanism yields an entire family of Euclidean ones, depending on several parameters.}